PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Neighboring Stormpeak Clan
 	- May have crossed paths after Bjorn was usurped
 - Clan Flameforge
-	- Founded separately but around the same time as the CotSF.
-	- Founded by Varyn as a method of keeping watch on the Overlords and their prisons
+	- Founded by Varyn to keep overwatch on the Overlords and oppose the LoD.
-	- Eventually left after clan lost sight of their specific goal and took a more broad approach to evil, similar to CotSF.
+	- Those within Worship Siberys
 - Worship Siberys
 	- Couatl are a creation of Siberys, along with dragons
 - Varyn the Valiant